-Year 2 Required Blocks continued Block Number Name/General Description MSCI 6103 System Disorders I: This block covers cardiovascular, pulmonary, renal, gastrointestinal, and hepatobiliary systems with integration of pathophysiologic processes, clinical diagnosis and therapy, and pharmacology of relevant therapeutic agents.
-MSCI 6104 System Disorders II and Life Span Issues: This block covers the pathophysiology and clinical aspects of the major endocrine disorders and metabolic diseases.
+Block Number Name/General Description MSCI 6103 System Disorders 1: This block covers cardiovascular, pulmonary, renal, gastrointestinal, and hepatobiliary systems with integration of pathophysiologic processes, clinical diagnosis and therapy, and pharmacology of relevant therapeutic agents.
+MSCI 6104 System Disorders 2 and Life Span Issues: This block covers the pathophysiology and clinical aspects of the major endocrine disorders and metabolic diseases.
 Other topics include clinical aspects of men and women's health, most notably the pathophysiology of the reproductive system.
 The block includes segments on clinical dermatology, ophthalmology, and the aging patient.
-MSCI 6109 P3/DOCS 2: This block builds on the skills learned in the P3/DOCS- 1 course with more advanced communication techniques, patient safety and career development skills.
+MSCI 6109 P3/DOCS 2: This block builds on the skills learned in the P3/DOCS- l course with more advanced communication techniques, patient safety and career development skills.
 The sessions continue to explore professionalism and ethics and develop awareness of cultural and psychosocial issues using a variety of methods: workshops, small group activities, personal reflection and community-based settings.
 This block builds on the skills learned in Development of Clinical Skills I but at a more advanced level to reinforce the basic skills taught in year 1.
 Learning will occur through a mixture of didactic and clinical skills sessions.
 The didactic sessions will consist of a large group simulation activity during one half-day in each block integrated with the current basic science systems-based curriculum.
 The clinical skills sessions will consist of patient encounters that will take place in the hospital, emergency room, and ambulatory settings.
 Students will be assigned to preceptors who will help the students in arranging these clinical encounters.
 MSCI 6106 Basic Medical Spanish This is a 15-hour web-based course, which includes two interactive sessions to be completed by March 15 of Year 2.
 The goal of this course is to promote patient rapport and the cultural comfort of the student caring for our Spanish-speaking patients.
 Grading will be Pass- Fail and will be entered on student transcripts.
+MSCI 61xx Step 1 Enhancement Course This is an independent study course designed to aid students in preparing for and taking USMLE Step 1.